Climate Action Project Overview

 What is the Zero Waste Strategy about?

-Whilst the overall strategy is being created through community consultation, surveys, workshops etc., we will also work one-on-one with businesses to help them with waste reduction especially plastic reduction actions.
+The Towards Zero Waste Magnetic Island Strategy 2025-2030 his being created through community consultation, surveys, workshops etc., we will also work one-on-one with businesses to help them with waste reduction especially plastic reduction actions.
 The experiences and feedback from those business will inform and help create the strategy in a wider sense.

 We will also continue to educate and involve residents in Zero Waste actions via our Zero Waste Magnetic Island group with markets stalls, website information, workshops and social media for hints and help.